Muscle car: 1964–1970: Peak muscle car era

 Although pure muscle cars often sold in relatively small volumes, manufacturers valued the halo effect of the publicity created by these models.
 Competition between manufacturers led to a horsepower war that peaked in 1970, with models such as the LS-6 Chevelle advertising as much as 450 hp.

 The Pontiac GTO, a car that captured the public mind and strongly influenced the muscle car era, was introduced in 1964 as an optional package for the intermediate-size Pontiac Tempest.
-The GTO was developed by Pontiac division president John DeLorean and was initially powered by a 389 cuin V8 engine producing 325 hp.
+The GTO was developed by Pontiac division president John DeLorean and engineer Bill Collins and was initially powered by a 389 cuin V8 engine producing 325 hp.
 The success of the GTO led other GM divisions to develop muscle cars based on intermediate-sized platforms: the 1964 Oldsmobile 442, 1964 Chevrolet Chevelle SS, and 1965 Buick Gran Sport.

 The AMC V8 engine was enlarged to 390 cuin in 1968, which produced 315 hp and was first used in the 1968 AMC Rebel SST, AMC Javelin Go-package, and AMC AMX.
 A staid and distant fourth behind Detroit's "Big Three", AMC hired Dick Teague as a designer, who later became the vice president.
 The clean sheet Javelin pony car and two-seat Corvette-competitor AMX were bold moves, and moved AMC directly into the era's "horsepower wars".

 As the 1960s progressed, optional equipment and luxury appointments increased in many popular models of "performance-oriented" cars.
 With the added weight and power-consuming accessories and features, engines had to be more powerful to maintain performance levels, and the cars became more expensive.
 In response, some "budget" muscle cars began to appear, such as the 1967 Plymouth GTX, the 1968 Plymouth Road Runner, and the 1968 Dodge Super Bee.
 In 1969, the Plymouth Road Runner was awarded Motor Trend magazine's Car of the Year.
 With optional performance parts such as intake and exhaust manifolds, upgraded carburetor, and drag-racing tires, the Road Runner had a quarter-mile time of 14.7 seconds at 100.6 mph.
 In this customized form, the cost of the Road Runner was US$3,893.